+It’s important to us to foster an environment where best-practice standards and measures are adhered to.
 Just like hospitals and universities across the country, we are monitored by outside bodies to ensure that our residents receive the very best care and services.

 Our staff strives to meet and exceed Accreditation Canada’s national quality standards for long-term care and Manitoba Health Standards for personal care homes.
 We group our accommodations and care programs according to resident needs and their required level of care.
-Our staff has the training to adapt care strategies and services as the needs of the residents change.
+Our team has the training to adapt care strategies and services as the needs of the residents change.

 Manitoba PCH Standards Review

 Before the Minister of Health will grant a PCH its operating license, all standards must be met, or remedial action taken to meet these standards.
-The License to operate a PCH is issued for the calendar year and must be posted in a public location at the entrance to the home.
+The License to operate a PCH is issued for the calendar year and is posted in a public location at the entrance to the home.